eleblanc-ai/SweetPea/docs/back-end-functionality.md

 * Create new functionality and endpoints, for example:
    * Query a database
    * Serve a file
+   * Return the result of a different computation
 * Stay tuned for a tutorial on accessing an endpoint from the core website.